toralf/torutils/README.md

 To apply only these rules to your own firewall solution look at [tweaks](#tweaks) how to achieve that.

-¹ For IPv4 _source_ is a single ip address, for IPv6 _source_ is a /128 netmask, but see the [code](./ipv6-rules.sh#L77) for the /64 exceptions.
+¹ For IPv4 _source_ is a single ip address, for IPv6 _source_ is a /128 netmask, but see the [code](./ipv6-rules.sh#L60) for the /64 exceptions.

 ² Possible values were discussed in [ticket 40636](https://gitlab.torproject.org/tpo/core/tor/-/issues/40636#note_2844146).

-³ No overblocking even if a system has 2 restarts within 1 hour for up to 8 Tor instances.
+³ No overblocking even if a _source_ has 2 restarts within 1 hour for up to 8 Tor instances.

 ### Persist the solution